droosma/blog/content/post/making-sense-or-unstructured-data/index.md

 var chatCompletionService = kernel.GetRequiredService<IChatCompletionService>();
 ```

-Same as before we create the kernel builder and add the Azure OpenAI chat completion service to it.
-But this time we also get the `IChatCompletionService` from the kernel.
+In this setup, we begin by constructing the kernel builder, just as we did previously, and add the Azure OpenAI chat completion service.
+However, this time we also integrate the `IChatCompletionService` provided by the Semantic Kernel.
+This service is a higher-level abstraction designed specifically for creating chatbot-like interactions, similar to those managed by [`ChatGPT`](https://chat.openai.com/).
+Unlike traditional methods that handle single prompts, `IChatCompletionService` manages a continuous conversation history, allowing the model to maintain context over the course of an interaction.

-Next we implement the `ExtractListing` in the new way
+Here’s how you can implement the ExtractListing using this approach:

 ```csharp
 public async Task<Listing> ExtractListing(string listingText)